-Gross negligence is a reckless disregard for the lives and safety of others to a point of appearing conscious and purposeful.
+Gross negligence is a reckless disregard for the lives and safety of others to a point of appearing conscious and purposeful, which goes beyond the definition of ordinary negligence.
 This type of negligence overtakes inadvertance, and its more serious consequences affect the amount of damages recovered.
+Because gross negligence tends to result in grave injury or harm to people, property, or both, it is considered an extreme failure to exercise even remotely reasonable care.

-Comparative negligence acknowledges the partial fault of both parties in a lawsuit.
-Damages and compensation are partitioned by degree of fault.
-When you’re somewhat liable, we’ll make sure you only pay your fair share, or are partially compensated.
+Comparative negligence, also known as non-absolute contributory negligence, acknowledges the partial fault of both parties in a lawsuit.
+Damages and compensation are partitioned by degree of fault, meaning that damages can be recovered with the understanding that they'll be reduced due to the plaintiff's own negligence with respect to the cause of damage or injury.
+In the event that you are somewhat liable, we’ll make sure you only pay your fair share, or are partially compensated.

-Contributory negligence bars the plaintiff from any financial compensation if they were in any way negligent.
-That means that even at as little as one percent at fault for the accident, they cannot collect damages.
+Contributory negligence is a form of negligence that bars the plaintiff from any financial compensation if they were in any way negligent.
+That means that even at as little as one percent at fault for the accident, they cannot collect damages, and assumes that their damages would not have been caused if not for their own negligence.
 This is often perceived as an unnecessarily harsh doctrine, and is not followed in most states.

+Vicarious liability is a strict form of secondary liability, sometimes referred to as imputed liability.
 In a vicarious liability case, a person is held responsible for the actions and/or omissions of another person.
-For example, if illegal activity was occurring in a given workplace, the employer is legally liable for the actions of their employees.
+It is within these situations that a ruling or controlling party should make sure actions of inferiors are legal and moral.
+For example, if illegal activity was occurring in a given workplace, the employer is liable for the actions of their employees.

 What should I do if I have a negligence claim?